The Beginner’s Guide to Effective Product Storytelling

 Also, no matter who you communicate with, don’t try to impress people with great knowledge of difficult words.
 Make sure your writing is down-to-earth, easy to understand, and humorous at the same time.

-Rule 5: Engage your teammates
+Rule 5: Engage Your Teammates

 The obvious truth is that without customers you have no business.
 That’s why every e-commerce company puts the customer at the heart of its business.
 But what about your team?
 Do you pay as much attention to them as well?